-Award-winning journalist Laura Lazzaroni’s The New Cucina Italiana showcases thirty-two talented chefs and creative restaurant owners who are reinventing Italian cuisine for the 21st century.
-Try your hand at Michelin-starred Niko Romito’s Sourdough Potato Bread and discover what inspires brave young chef, Paolo Lopriore, to take risks in an industry that is so rooted in tradition.
+Award-winning journalist Laura Lazzaroni’s The New Cucina Italiana showcases 32 talented chefs and creative restaurant owners who are reinventing Italian cuisine for the 21st century.
+Try your hand at Michelin-starred Niko Romito’s Sourdough Potato Bread.
+Discover what inspires brave young chef, Paolo Lopriore, to take risks in an industry that is so rooted in tradition.
 Join Lazzaroni as she takes readers on a journey into a brave new culinary world.

 The Italian Table

 In The Italian Table, Elizabeth Minchilli celebrates the art of eating and gathering around the table in this cookbook travelogue dedicated to Italy’s regional cuisine.
-Escape to a seaside dinner table in Positano where mozzarella is served grilled in between lemon leaves, taste tortelli stuffed with fresh ricotta and swiss chard in Emilia-Romagna for lunch, and visit a Florence market for a traditional slice of apple cake with someone you love.
+Escape to a seaside dinner table in Positano where mozzarella is served grilled in between lemon leaves.
+Taste tortelli stuffed with fresh ricotta and swiss chard in Emilia-Romagna for lunch.
+And visit a Florentine market for a traditional slice of apple cake with someone you love.

-Lose yourself in the pages of Bennison’s Pasta Grannies as she tells the story of an Italian icon, “la nonna”, as she kneads, shapes and prepares classic Italian recipes by hand.
-Pasqualina and Maria will teach you how to cook tagliatelle with tomato and anchovy sauce, while Rosetta will show you her infamous trofie with basil pesto.
-And if you’re feeling adventurous, Monica shows you the art of cooking pasta baskets with ricotta and lemon.
+Lose yourself in the pages of Bennison’s Pasta Grannies as she tells the story of an Italian icon, “la nonna,” as she kneads, shapes and prepares classic Italian recipes by hand.
+Pasqualina and Maria will teach you how to cook tagliatelle with tomato and anchovy sauce, while Rosetta shows you her infamous trofie with basil pesto.
+And if you’re feeling adventurous, Monica will teach you the art of cooking pasta baskets with ricotta and lemon.
 Learn more about Pasta Grannies in our Q&A with Vicky Bennison.

 Katie Parla and Kristina Gill

 In Tasting Rome, Katie Parla and Kristina Gill serve up the Eternal City’s 2,000-year-old cuisine through beautiful images and recipes that are sure to whet your palate.
-Not only will you learn how to replicate Roman staples like tonnarelli cacio e pepe and fiore di zucca, you’ll learn about the cultural influences that influenced Rome’s popular culinary traditions, like Jewish traditions and the quinto quarto (offal).
+Not only will you learn how to replicate Roman staples like tonnarelli cacio e pepe and fiore di zucca, you’ll learn about the cultural elements that influenced Rome’s popular culinary traditions—like the Jewish traditions and the quinto quarto (offal).
 Explore street food, learn the differences between guanciale and pancetta, and more.

 In Florentine, Emiko Davies showcases the tantalizing cuisine of the Tuscan capital through captivating photographs of Florence’s bakery windows, pastry shops, wine bars, and market stalls.
 You’ll learn how to prepare pizza da bar (bar-style pizza), pappardelle all’anatra (ribbons of pasta with duck sauce), and a gorgeous sorbetto di susine (plum sorbet).
 Flipping through the pages of Florentine is the next best thing to strolling throughout the streets of Florence themselves.